yiruiliu110/ConditionalVI/tutorial/train_hdp_catvi.md

 ## Training

 loading data: The processed data should be stored in .mm and .txt.
-See tutorial/data_procesing.ipynb for details.
+See [the tutorial of data preprocesing](https://github.com/yiruiliu110/ConditionalVI/blob/master/tutorial/data_processing.md) for details.

 Please note that this dataset that contains 1740 documents is only used for tutorial.
 The real application of HDP required much larger dataset.